diresh-shrestha/diresh.io/content/blog/books-ill-read-in-2021.md

 ![Atomic Habits](https://m.media-amazon.com/images/I/51-nXsSRfZL.jpg)

-One of the most important things I have learned is that small consistent efforts and good habits over a period of time leads to profound change.
+One of the most important things I have learned in recent years is that small consistent efforts and good habits over a period of time leads to profound change.
 We all want to become an overnight success but that's hardly the way it ever works.
 Most success stories we hear are the result of decades of consistent work.
 Success is built on top of good habits and practicing good habits is a tough thing to do especially when most of our habits don't serve us.

 **Official Synopsis**: No matter your goals, _Atomic Habits_ offers a proven framework for improving--every day.
 James Clear, one of the world's leading experts on habit formation, reveals practical strategies that will teach you exactly how to form good habits, break bad ones, and master the tiny behaviors that lead to remarkable results.